NXT The Great American Bash (2025): Preliminary matches

 The event began with Jasper Troy taking on Je'Von Evans.
 During the match, Evans performed a Frog Splash on Troy for a nearfall.
 In the end, Evans countered a Black Hole attempt by Troy into a roll-up to win the match.

 The second match saw Sol Ruca defend the NXT Women's North American Championship against Izzi Dame.
 Before the match, Zaria and Tatum Paxley brawled, allowing Dame to perform a powerbomb on Ruca, who placed her foot on the rope to void the pin.
 Ruca performed a Spear on Dame, but Paxley placed Dame's foot on the rope before being taken out by Zaria.
 Ruca then performed the Sol Snatcher on Dame to retain the title.

 The third match was Ethan Page defending the NXT North American Championship against Ricky Saints in a Falls Count Anywhere match.
 Throughout the match, Page and Saints fought all over the arena and used different weapons.
 Jasper Troy performed a Black Hole Slam on Saints.
 Saints performed a DDT on Page onto the stage for a nearfall.
 Page performed Ego's Edge on Saints through tables and pinned him to retain the title.

 Up next was the TNA Slammiversary contract signing between Mike Santana, Joe Hendry, and TNA World Champion Trick Williams.
 After the participants cut promos on who would walk out the champion, Santana and Hendry sent Williams through the announce table.
 Afterwards, Williams was attacked by DarkState.

 In the penultimate match, Oba Femi defended the NXT Championship against Yoshiki Inamura (accompanied by Josh Briggs).
 During the match, Inamura attempted a Frog Splash on Femi, who recovered and sent Inamura into the referee.
 Briggs then struck Femi with the NXT title belt and Inamura later performed a Frog Splash on Femi, but the referee was still incapacitated.
 Inamura performed a Blue Thunder Bomb on Femi for a nearfall.
 In the end, Femi performed Fall from Grace on Inamura to retain the title.

 Before the main event, NXT General Manager Ava told Trick Williams that he would team with Joe Hendry and Mike Santana against DarkState on the following episode of NXT.

 Main event

 In the main event, Jordynne Grace and Blake Monroe took on Fatal Influence (Jacy Jayne and Fallon Henley, accompanied by Jazmyn Nyx).
 In the climax, TNA Knockouts Champion Masha Slamovich attacked Nyx before Jayne and Henley performed a double-team move on Monroe, which was broken up by Grace.
 Monroe kicked out of a pinning attempt by Jayne, and while Grace laid out Henley outside the ring, Monroe performed a Sweeping DDT on Jayne and pinned her to win the match.

+Aftermath

+This was the final Great American Bash to air on Peacock in the United States, as The CW acquired the rights to broadcast NXT's livestreaming events in April 2026.